-The Arizer Go Vaporizer (the ArGo), is the latest device from Canadian Vaporizer manufacturer that brought us the Solo and the Air models.
+The Arizer Go, is the latest device from Canadian Vaporizer manufacturer that brought us the Solo and the Air models.

-Like its predecessors, the ArGo features an all glass vapor path, precise temperature control and a removable battery.
-Also, this is all packed together into a compact and portable device.
-Something the previous Arizer vapes lacked.
+Like its predecessors, the ArGo Vaporizer features an all glass vapor path, precise temperature control and a removable battery.
+And, this is all packed together into a compact, portable device.
+Something the previous Arizer vapes struggled with.

-After the success of the previous devices, I was excited to get my hands on this little vaporizer, only having done so near the end of 2018.
+After the success of the previous devices, I was excited to get my hands on the Argo Vape, only having done so near the end of 2018.
 Just like all their other vaporizers, It doesn’t disappoint.
 If I was to have a think about the vape I’d save in an emergency it wouldn’t take all that long.